top of page

 More About Vincent's Life...

-Vincent did not find his direction in life until he was 27 years old.
-His failures and rejection led Vincent's pursuit to share his love of God, nature, and people through his art since people failed to listen to his words.
-So what good is an ear if no one listens?
+Vincent didn’t discover his true direction in life until the age of 27.
+Years of failure and rejection led him to express his deep love for God, nature, and humanity not through words—since few were willing to listen—but through art.
+After all, what good is an ear if no one listens?

-Vincent Willhem van Gogh sacrificed greatly for his desire for people to listen and share in his passion and love for God, people, nature, and life.
-Vincent's short life left a lasting impact on our world and continues to inspire people around the world through art, music, commerce, and now through this service, which is your canvas.
+Vincent Willem van Gogh sacrificed deeply in his longing for people to hear, see, and share in his passion for God, creation, and life itself.
+Though his time on earth was brief, his impact has endured—echoing through art, music, culture, commerce, and now, through this service: your own canvas.

 “Starry, starry night,